 14. "The guards"

 In use: "We may turn down music down, and tell John to get off the roof!
-The neighbours will have the guards on us any minute."
+The neighbors will have the guards on us any minute."

 Read more: Top 12 things you don’t know about Irish names